 - A recent recording that contains at least fifteen minutes of a live performance including a demonstration of your improvisational abilities.

-Once the Office of Graduate Admissions application is complete, the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School's coordinator of graduate studies.
+Once the application in the Office of Admissions is complete, the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School's coordinator of graduate studies.
 The program advisor for jazz studies will contact applicants selected for an audition.

 Each degree program has specific audition requirements outlined below.
 Acceptance into an area of study is exclusive to that area, and a separate application and audition is required for each area.
 Due to the intensive and individualized nature of a graduate program in music, admission in specific areas will be limited.

 The jazz studies audition requires a fifteen-minute performance of jazz repertoire that is diverse in style and shows improvisational abilities.
 Applicants will take a sight singing exam at the time of the audition.

 In addition to the standard application materials, international students must also provide the following materials:

 - College transcript evaluation: official course-by-course evaluation of college-level transcripts from a NACES (National Association of Credential Evaluation Services) approved transcript analysis agency

 - Declaration of Finances form accompanied by the appropriate financial documentation

 - International students whose first language is not English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) and submit official scores as part of the application process.
 Only applicants with TOEFL scores of 79 or higher on the internet-based test 550 or higher on the paper-based test, or 213 or higher on the computer-based test; or IELTS scores of 6.5 or higher will be considered for admission to a graduate program.